cerberus-zone/cerberus_website/docs/faq.md

 ::: details When will the snapshots happen?
 There have been not set dates yet.

-- Snapshop for $HUAHUA will be announced early March 2022 (few weeks)
+- Snapshop for $HUAHUA will be announced early March 2022 (few weeks).
+The airdrop will not happen at that time.
 - Snapshop for $ATOM is TBD
 - Snapshop for $OSMO is TBD
   :::

-::: details When will the airdrops happen?
+::: details When will the airdrops/coin distribution happen?
 There have been not set dates yet.

 - Airdrop for $HUAHUA will be announce mid-March 2022